dcac/dcac.github.io/_posts/reviews/2017-06-16-wonder-woman.md

 Let’s not get too far ahead of ourselves.

-For all its bold pronouncements, _Wonder Woman_ is still a superhero movie, and therefore a studio tent-pole film, s,  which means it needs to reign back lofty ambitions with careful world (a.k.a franchise) building. .
+For all its bold pronouncements, _Wonder Woman_ is still a superhero movie, and therefore a studio tent-pole film,  which means it needs to reign back lofty ambitions with careful world (a.k.a franchise) building.
 More specifically, it’s a superhero film that’s part of the nascent DC Extended Universe overseen by Zack Snyder.
 That’s a pretty stacked deck.

 Let’s start with the good, though, which I’m happy to report outweighs the less-than-good by a decent margin.
 Most importantly, Gal Gadot brings a level of charisma to said Wonder Woman that I hadn’t felt since Christopher Reeves’ Superman.
 Chris Pine also provides a fine sparring partner for Gadot, proving he can flirt with more than just Vulcan first officers, and helps ground their chemistry in something approaching authenticity, instead of the obligatory box-ticking these relationships often feel like.